B54 (New York City bus)

 The B54 is a bus route on Myrtle Avenue in Brooklyn, New York City.
 The line travels between Downtown Brooklyn in the west and Myrtle–Wyckoff Avenues station in the east.
 The B54 operates from MTA New York City Bus's Fresh Pond Depot in Ridgewood, Queens.
 The route serves only the section of Myrtle Avenue within Brooklyn; the section within Queens is served by the Q55 bus.

 The B54 replaced the Myrtle Avenue Line, the first streetcar line in Brooklyn, which was built by the Brooklyn City Railroad and opened in 1854.
 This line initially served the entirety of Myrtle Avenue with horse cars.
 They were replaced with electric trolleys by July 1893, and then by the two city-owned bus routes on July 17, 1949.
 The Myrtle Avenue Line is distinct from the BMT Myrtle Avenue Line, which is a separate subway line that also operates along a portion of Myrtle Avenue in Bushwick, Brooklyn.
 Until 1969, the BMT line also ran on elevated tracks above the entire Brooklyn section of Myrtle Avenue.

 Route description

 A 2022 XD40 (7866) on layover near Fort Greene, in preparation for a B54 trip to Ridgewood Term.

 The B54's western terminus is at Jay Street and Willoughby Street near the Jay Street–MetroTech station in Downtown Brooklyn.
 From here, eastbound service heads north on Jay Street, east on Tillary Street and south on Flatbush Avenue Extension before heading east on Myrtle Avenue.
 Service continues along Myrtle Avenue until it turns left onto Gates Avenue.
 Buses then make right turns onto St. Nicholas Avenue and Palmetto Street before terminating at the Ridgewood Intermodal Terminal at Palmetto Street and Wyckoff Avenue near the Myrtle–Wyckoff Avenues station in Ridgewood.

 Westbound service continues via Myrtle Avenue until Lawrence Street, where buses make a left.
 Buses then make a right onto MetroTech Roadway and another right onto Jay Street to get back to the terminal.

+School trippers

+When school is in session, one bus departs for Ridgewood from Benjamin Banneker Academy at 2:42pm.
+This trip makes two rights on Park and Washington Avenues, respectively, then left on Myrtle before making all stops on its normal route.